computationalmystic/sengfs19-group12/test/Repository Issues.md

     Data column(s) for axis #0 cannot be of type string
 Graphs are from data collected at time of calls & example figures won't neccessarily stay accurate over time.

+      		Note:
+			To properly use site, shield in Navagation bar may need to be deactived.
+			Please allow "Load Unsafe Scripts".

 **PREVIOUS**
 Pull Acceptance Rates: